Gordon Ramsay's Secret Service

 Gordon Ramsay's Secret Service is an American reality television series that premiered on Fox on May 21, 2025.
 Secret Service is Ramsay's seventh reality show on the network.

 The series follows Ramsay as he transforms a restaurant after covertly observing its operations.
 Information about the restaurant is given to Ramsay by an "insider" working at the establishment, providing Ramsay with the opportunity to investigate using black light after hours without the presence of staff.
 The identity of the "insider" remains a mystery to both the rest of the staff and the audience before it is revealed near the end of the episode.

 Restaurants featured on the program initially believe they are being filmed as part of renovation show called Restaurant Refresh prior to Gordon Ramsay revealing the true nature of the program.
 The series was also initially promoted under this name before its true nature was revealed to the public.

+On May 11, 2026, the series was renewed for a second season.